HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 ### Results output

-By using the argument `--write_results` followed by `--results_path MYFILE`, you can specify that you want to write the results in `MYFILE`.
+By using the argument `--write_results` followed by `--results_path MYFILE`, you can specify that you want to write the table with the main results in `MYFILE`.

 ### Detailed output